-Skadden, Arps, Slate, Meagher & Flom LLP and affiliates (“Skadden”) handles some of the most challenging, high-stakes securities litigation matters — “bet-the-company” cases demanding a full range of skills, from experience with civil and criminal proceedings and internal investigations to an understanding of the workings of the SEC and other federal and state regulators.
-The outcome of these cases can be vital to a company’s future, and Skadden’s approach of assembling collaborative teams of advisers with deep and relevant experience across our worldwide platform and the full range of disciplines is key to our successful track record on behalf of clients.
+Skadden, Arps, Slate, Meagher & Flom LLP and affiliates (“Skadden”) handles some of the most challenging, high-stakes securities litigation matters — “bet-the-company” cases that demand a full range of skills, in and out of the courtroom, as well as deep experience with often-overlapping internal investigations, derivative actions and investigations by the SEC and other federal or state regulators.
+The outcome of these proceedings can be vital to a company’s future, and Skadden’s approach of assembling collaborative teams of advisers with deep and relevant experience across our worldwide platform and the full range of disciplines is key to our successful track record on behalf of clients.

 We have been selected as lead defense counsel in several of the largest and most important securities class actions in U.S. history, including representing Alcatel, Cendant Corporation, DaimlerChrysler AG, McKesson Corporation, Sunbeam Corporation, Waste Management, Inc. and the underwriters in the WorldCom bondholder litigation, among others.
 Skadden has successfully represented clients in significant and precedent-setting cases in appellate courts and before the U.S. Supreme Court, including Merrill Lynch in a unanimous win in Merrill Lynch v.
 Dabit.
 We also represented Merrill Lynch in securing two major victories before the U.S. Court of Appeals for the Second Circuit.
 This includes Lentell v.
-Merrill Lynch, in which the Second Circuit adopted a standard for pleading noncausation that has been cited hundreds of times; and Wilson v.
+Merrill Lynch, in which the Second Circuit adopted a standard for loss causation that has been cited hundreds of times; and Wilson v.
 Merrill Lynch, which was the first auction rate securities (ARS) class action arising from the market collapse to be decided by an appellate court.

 Our work includes representing financial institutions in matters related to subprime loans and the credit crisis, such as mortgage-backed securities litigation, securities class and derivative actions, and ERISA-related litigation.
-We also handle the broad range of issues that arise when a corporation, director or officer faces securities-related claims.
+We also handle the broad range of issues that arise when any corporation, director or officer faces securities, class or derivative-related claims.

 Skadden plays an active role in addressing and resolving litigation claims in the M&A context.
 In the last several years, our attorneys have defeated challenges to hundreds of billions of dollars in deals, in cases filed in Delaware and across the United States.